grahampugh/grahampugh.github.io/_posts/2023-08-16-introducing-jcds2.md

 s3_path=$(plutil -extract path raw "$curl_output_file")
 ```

-## Step 5 - uploading the package to the JCDS
+### Step 5 - uploading the package to the JCDS

 To perform the upload, we need to interact with the Amazon S3 bucket directly.
 The easiest way to do this from a shell script is to install the [aws-cli][1] tool.

-Once that is installed, we can use the variables from the previous step to configure the aws tool and upload the package.
+Once the `aws-cli` tool is installed, we can use the variables from the previous step to configure the aws tool and upload the package.

 ```bash
     # add the configuration to the aws-cli config file